yadudoc/cloud_kotta/devguide/deployment.rst

 The Amazon certificate manager allows you to create certificates for your domain that can be used with Elastic Load Balancers.
 Go to `<https://console.aws.amazon.com/acm/home?region=us-east-1#/>`_ and follow steps outlined here to get a certificate:
 `<https://aws.amazon.com/certificate-manager/getting-started/>`_.
-This is a fairly simple process as the request certiicate button takes you to a wizard.
+This is a fairly simple process as the request certificate button takes you to a wizard.
+In this step you create are requesting a managed certificate used by web browsers to verify the authenticity of your website with a 3rd party (AWS in this case).

 Once a certificate is generated, get the ARN for the certificate.
 This is to be passed to the Cloud formation form during the Cloud Kotta deployment phase.
 This certifate is a managed SSL certificate used to terminate SSL connections at the Elastic Load Balancer.
 This allows us to have SSL from the user to the